New Zealand Life

 - This television gets awesome reception, even without an

-- My cell phone gets reception everywhere except for in my
+- My cell phone has reception everywhere except for in my

 My mother is health fanatic, so she chose basically